- Scientific name: Torpedo nobiliana

 - Feeds on: Small fish and occasional crustaceans.

 There is another species of electric ray in UK waters – the marbled electric ray.
 In terms of its UK distribution it is found in the southern North Sea and parts of the English Channel, as well as in isolated areas along the west coast of Scotland.
 They are mostly found around the UK in the summer as they are a species that prefers warmer waters being found in the sub-tropical and tropical seas around the Mediterranean and coasts of Africa.
-They are similar in shape to the electric ray although it grows to smaller sizes with females reaching a maximum of four feet in length and males around two feet, although the vast majority are around half this size.
+They are similar in shape to the electric ray although grows to a smaller maximum size with females reaching a maximum of four feet in length and males around two feet, although the vast majority are smaller than this.

 They are generally a dark colour with a lighter mottled or speckled pattern over their backs.
-Like the electric ray the marbled electric ray is a solitary creature which is only active at night.
+Like the electric ray the marbled electric ray is a solitary creature which is mostly active at night.
 The electric ray hunts as an ambush predator, lying in wait for small fish and stunning or killing them with its electric charge.
 They will also use their electric charge as a defence against predators and will arch their body back in order to deliver the charge with their belly which produces the most powerful electric shock.
 Like the electric ray the marbled electric ray has no commercial value and is only caught by commercial vessels inadvertently in trawls.
 The IUCN (International Union for the Conservation of Nature) do not have enough data on numbers of marbled electric ray to make an assessment on stock levels, meaning the marbled electric ray is classed as Data Deficient.
+The British records were both caught off the coast of the Channel Islands.
+The shore caught is a specimen of 13lb 15oz caught in 1990, while the boat caught is a marbled electric ray of 13lb 8oz which was set in 2020.